How to find the best estate agent

 - Some agents insist they are giving a realistic price, and tell you not to be fooled by falsely high valuations

-The agent will come armed with evidence of local sold prices to support their valuation, but make sure you use something like our free instant home valuation tool so you’re also armed with some knowledge about what your home should be worth.
+The agent should come armed with evidence of local sold prices to support their valuation, but make sure you use something like our free instant home valuation tool so you’re also armed with some knowledge about what your home should be worth.

 It’s always advisable to take the advice of the estate agent, but it’s worth noting that it is you and not the agent who decides what price to put the property on at.